stuartjwright/fantasy-football-app/report/060-implementation.md

 ### React

-The author was already comfortable with React prior to beginning this project, and was satisfied that it would fulfil the requirements.
+The developer was already comfortable with React prior to beginning this project, and was satisfied that it would fulfil the requirements.
 Therefore, no alternatives were researched.
-React user interfaces are composed of components which are updated when the data changes, which is exactly what was needed here.
+React user interfaces are composed of components which are updated when the data changes, which is exactly what was needed for this application.
 For example, when a new bid is made during the auction, the entire page should not update, but only those elements which are relevant.

 React is a library, as opposed to a fully-fledged framework (such as Angular).
 It does not make assumptions about the rest of the technology stack[@react_home].
 This was particularly attractive in this case, as there were unlikely to be any problems integrating whichever libraries were required for real-time bi-directional communication.